Terenure: Education

 Schools within the Terenure area include St. Joseph's BNS, Presentation Primary School, Presentation College (was Presentation secondary school; renamed in 2004), Terenure College and Our Lady's Secondary school.

 Religion

-The Catholic parish church of St. Joseph in Terenure is an impressive edifice with a stained glass window by Harry Clarke.
+The Catholic parish church of St. Joseph in Terenure contains a stained glass window by Harry Clarke.
 St. Joseph's school is on the church grounds.

-Along with Rathgar and the area around Portobello, Terenure has traditionally been the home of many of Dublin's Jewish population.
-Terenure Synagogue, Dublin's main synagogue (Orthodox) is on Rathfarnham Road.
+Along with Rathgar and the area around Portobello, Terenure has traditionally been the home of much of Dublin's Jewish population.
+Terenure Synagogue, Dublin's main synagogue (Orthodox), is on Rathfarnham Road.

+Transport

+The area, known as Roundtown until c.
+1870, was within the scope of the Dublin, Rathmines, Rathfarnham and Rathcoole Railway Act 1864 that provided for the "making of railways from the City of Dublin to Rathmines, Rathgar, Roundtown, Rathfarnham, and Rathcoole".

+Terenure Cross (also known as "Vaughan's Corner") was at one time a terminus for the Dublin tramways, and is mentioned in James Joyce's novel Ulysses (Episode 7, 'Aeolus').
+There were three tram depots in Terenure at one time, the main tram depot for the number 15 Dublin United Transport Company (DUTC) trams on Terenure Road East, another DUTC depot for number 16 trams on Rathfarnham Road, and the terminus of the Dublin and Blessington Steam Tramway on Templeogue Road.

+The modern tram system, the Luas, does not serve Terenure, but the bus routes serving it still include routes numbered 15, 15a and 16.
+These bus route numbers were originally allocated based on historic tram route numbers.

 People

 The author James Joyce, who was born nearby at 41 Brighton Square in Rathgar on 2 February 1882, was baptised at St. Joseph's church on 5 February by Rev. John O'Mulloy.
 His mother, Mary Jane (May) Murray, was born 90 metres from the church at Terenure Cross in 1859 in the pub owned by her father, John Murray, called The Eagle House.

 The village was home to actors, writers and musicians including the artist Mary Perrin, who grew up in Fortfield House, Donal McCann and Máirtín Ó Direáin.
 Broadcaster Mike Murphy, Derek Daly former Formula One driver, comedian Dave Allen, Olympic boxer Mick Dowling, musicians Republic of Loose, Rob Smith, The Coronas and Grammy-winner Susan McKeown all hail from Terenure.